-If you have new symptoms or a need for medication, talk to your doctor or pharmacist.
+If you have new symptoms or need medication, talk to your doctor or pharmacist.

 Some medicines have special instructions that need to be followed to reduce or avoid side effects.

-When you collect a new medicine prescribed by your doctor, ask your pharmacist to explain it to you, including the best time to take it, and whether there are any special directions for use.
+When you collect a new medicine, ask your pharmacist to explain it to you, including the best time to take it, and whether there are any special directions for use.

-Add your medicine cabinet to your spring-cleaning list — if you have leftover medicines anywhere, take them to your local pharmacy for safe disposal.
+Add your medicine cabinet to your spring-cleaning list — if you have leftover medicines, take them to your pharmacy for safe disposal.
 Don't get rid of medicines in rubbish bags, bins or down the toilet.
 This can cause problems elsewhere.